melodysdreamj/june/README.md

 - ✨ **Native Flutter State Pattern**: By adopting the native Flutter state management pattern, you can declare variables and manage them with setState, facilitating an easy transition to app-level scalability.
 - 🦄 **No Widget Modification Required**: Use MaterialApp, StatelessWidget, and StatefulWidget as is, with no changes needed for enhanced state management.
 - 🚀 **No State Initialization**: Simplifies Flutter app development by automatically setting up state management, eliminating manual initialization, and reducing boilerplate.
 This approach ensures a cleaner, more maintainable codebase and a quicker start to development.
+- 🌐 **Harmony with All Architectures**: Maintains a simple and flexible usage, allowing for easy integration with all types of architectures.
+This ensures that developers can apply it seamlessly to their preferred architectural patterns, enhancing adaptability and ease of use across various project scales.
 ## Usage
 1. Declare the states.
 ```dart